Linkabit: Spinoff companies

-The best known Linkabit spinoff is Qualcomm, which was founded by Jacobs, Viterbi and five other Linkabit alumni in July 1985.
+The best known Linkabit spinoff is Qualcomm, which was founded by Jacobs, Viterbi and five other Linkabit alumni in July 1985; the firm issued its IPO in 1991 and joined the Fortune 500 in 1999.
+Another direct spinoff was ViaSat, which was founded by three Linkabit alumni in 1986 and issued its IPO in 1996.

-All three Linkabit founders have received National Medals for lifetime achievements.
+All three Linkabit founders have received National Medals for lifetime achievements: National Medal of Technology for Jacobs in 1994, and a National Medals of Science for Kleinrock and Viterbi in 2008.